 If you are looking to invigorate your interiors, but the thought of purchasing a piece of art brings you (and your wallet) out in an anxious sweat, then we sympathise.
 Condescending gallerists, eye-watering price tags and the suspicion that the ‘hidden themes’ of the piece have been largely invented, all make for an intimidating investment.

 Fortunately, you don’t need to break the bank to add a conversation starting piece to your interiors.
-Digital reproductions might be frowned upon in certain art circles, but they are a great way to incorporate a splash of colour, an abstract painting, or even an old masterwork to your collection — all without breaking the bank.
+Digital reproductions might be frowned upon in certain art circles, but they are a great way to incorporate a splash of colour, an abstract painting, or even an Old Master to your collection — all without breaking the bank.

-If you’re looking to choose a print, but feel a little overwhelmed by the choice available, then never fear.
-We have curated a failsafe guide to purchasing the right piece for your interior, no matter what your taste or space.
+If you’re looking to choose a print, but feel a little overwhelmed by the choice available, then don’t fear.
+We have curated a failsafe guide to purchasing the right piece for your interior, no matter your taste or space.

 Jazz it up with an abstract piece

-If you are looking for a piece that really makes you think, whilst bringing a dash of colourful fun to your home, then you can’t got wrong with one of these pieces.
+If you are looking for a piece that really makes you think, while bringing a dash of colourful fun to your home, then you can’t got wrong with one of these pieces.

 Keep it classical with a fine art piece

-Unless you’re pretty serious about your art investment (and you have a few spare million), then buying a print is likely to be the only way you can claim to house a masterwork in your living room.
+Unless you’re pretty serious about your art investment (and have a few million spare), then buying a print is likely to be the only way you can claim to house a masterpiece in your living room.

 Take your pick from the extensive catalogue at King & McGaw and take home a D.S.Lowry, Amedeo Modigliani or Katsushika Hokusai.